Table of Contents

 Overview of the ABCDE Approach

-The ABCDE approach can be used in the street at the accident site, or in the emergency department.
+The ABCDE approach can be used at accident sites outside the hospital or in the emergency department.
 The ABCDE approach is used to:

 - Provide life-saving treatment

 - Assess the patient and prepare a treatment algorithm